aws-samples/aws-modernization-with-dynatrace/content/10_prerequisites/30_aws.md

 {{% /notice %}}

 {{% notice warning %}}
 Please ensure you have the right permissions and authority within your organization to you are using an account owned by your organization.
+A new AWS trial account should have 'AdministratorAccess' policy, so this is all you need.
+If not, then you need permission to add/delete: VPCs/subnets/Routes/IGWs/Route tables, CloudFormation Stacks, EC2s/security groups/keypairs.
 {{% /notice %}}

-**If this is your option, then [start here](/10_prerequisites/50_aws_self_paced.html)**
+**If this is your option, then [proceed to the workshop setup section](/15_workshop_setup.html)**